 Level 4 vehicles can drive in a fixed loop on familiar roads, and the passenger is not required to take over driving at any time.
 While some Level 4 driverless rideshare vehicles are undergoing limited testing, they are not yet approved for general use.

 Level 5 autonomous cars can self-drive under any conditions and on any road, and do not have steering wheels or pedals.
 No Level 5 systems are available for consumer use at this point.

 So, while it’s possible you may own a self-driving car in your lifetime, we still have a ways to go.
 Until then, we’re here to help you get connected with a local dealership that can approve you to purchase – and drive – a new or used car today.
 Credit Acceptance works with more than 12,000 enrolled dealers across the nation to help credit-challenged car buyers get approved for auto financing.
 Learn more about how our program works.

 Are you shopping for a car and having trouble getting approved for auto financing due to having bad or no credit?
-Simply fill out the form on our website and we will connect you with three enrolled dealerships in your local area that can help you start your credit approval to buy a car.
+Simply fill out the auto finance pre-qualification form on our website to get started.

 - Publish Date